 It may be possible to walk this tightrope, by balancing the forces within the company.
 While certain teams like Operations are focused on driving scale, other teams can focus on driving customer / vendor / employee retention / experience / engagement, and operational excellence.

 In a start-up, mostly the Founder (who is a shareholder), is also the Director (that’s a Board Member) and also the CEO (which is the head of the CXO team).
 In such a situation, the Founder has to juggle the three hats, depending upon the audience, be it the Investors, other Shareholders, other Board Members or the CXOs.
-It’s quite a daunting task, which is possibly why only 1 out of 100 succeed.
+It’s quite a daunting task, which is possibly one of the reasons, why only 1 out of 100 succeed.

 The investment firms, have investment bankers as part of their teams.
 They specialise in reading the pulse of the market, tracking the innovations taking place, finding opportunities, identifying the right start-ups to invest on, working on valuations, etc. This is very essential and the core of their investment business.
-However, it’s also important to have a team internally that switches the focus post funding, from driving valuations to mentoring Start-ups, on doing what they are meant to do… i.e. to make money in a self-sustainable way.
+However, it’s also important to have a team internally that switches the focus post funding, from driving valuations to mentoring Start-ups on operating or on doing what they are meant to do… i.e. to make money in a self-sustainable way.
 This way the investment firm can continue doing what has worked so far, while helping more Start-ups succeed.